Terreii/andromeda-viewer/src/bundles/README.md

 There are 2 types of selectors:
 - Normal pure functions.
 They return a value in the state, without changing it much.
 - Selectors from [reselect](https://www.npmjs.com/package/reselect) and similar.
+Redux-toolkit exports [createSelector](https://redux-toolkit.js.org/api/createSelector).
+It should get used.

 ### Pure function selectors